Djokovic, the tennis champion who finally has it all with Olympic gold

 Alcaraz has beaten him in tiebreakers: most memorably at Wimbledon the last two years.
 But Djokovic is now 335-171 in tiebreakers over the course of his career, and he was true to that glittering record on Sunday.

-He took command of the second-set tiebreaker at 2-2, roaming to his right and absolutely ripping a forehand crosscourt that even the elastic Alcaraz could not reach.
-Djokovic did not lose another point from there, locking in and winning the gold with a final full-cut forehand winner off a shot that landed deep in the court.
+He took command of the second-set tiebreaker at 2-2, roaming to his right and ripping a forehand crosscourt that even the elastic Alcaraz could not reach.
+Djokovic did not lose another point, locking in and winning the gold with a final full-cut forehand winner off a shot that landed deep in the court.

-It was quite a finish but then it was quite an achievement.
+It was quite a finish, but then this was quite an achievement.